Neil Young Archives Volume II: 1972–1976: Background

 In March 2020, Young confirmed Volume II for release on July 24 of that year.
 After numerous delays related to the coronavirus pandemic, it was scheduled to be released on November 20, according to the Archives website.
-A track listing posted to the Archives site on September 20 confirmed Volume IIs contents, and the first single, "Come Along and Say You Will", was posted to the site as the Song of the Day on October 14.
+A track listing posted to the Archives site on September 20 confirmed Volume II’s contents, and the first single, "Come Along and Say You Will", was posted to the site as the Song of the Day on October 14.
 The set then went up for pre-order on the 16th as an exclusive release to his online store, with only 3,000 copies being initially made available worldwide.
 After selling out the following day, Neil and Warner Records announced a second run of the deluxe edition, as well as a general retail version, several weeks later, both of which are scheduled to hit the market on March 5, 2021.
 This was followed by the release of a second single, "Homefires", on October 21, and a third, an alternate version of "Powderfinger", on November 3.